asyncapi/community/TSC_MEMBERSHIP.md

 * Exposure for your portfolio to employers and company
 * Involved in the voting process on topics concerning entire Initiative

-* Included in key decision making
+* Included in key decision-making for the Initiative.
+Especially related to finance.

 ## How to become a TSC member
 Anyone can be a TSC member.
 You however have to fulfill the following requirements: